Increase for audio books in Norway and Denmark

 The book industry is changing.
 Digital book formats are on the rise, especially streamed audio books that can be listened to anytime and anywhere via smartphones or tablets.

 However, the printed book is still the most popular format, independent of age.
-But there are differences between older and younger readers.
+But there are growing differences between older and younger readers.

 This is shown in two book reports from Norway and Denmark, respectively.
 As they both examine how many and who reads, buys or borrows books, including use of digital book services, some common trends are visible.
 However, as the results are based on different surveys and research questions, the statistics cannot be compared between countries.

 Norway: Book consumption, libraries and reading in digital times